 Map of Columbus Ohio gangs

 In the capital city of Ohio, find a number of Columbus Ohio hoods and many areas were Columbus Ohio gangs once roamed.
-From the city’s North Side, along Cleveland Ave, to the city’s South Side, along Livingston, to the several sections of the East Side, view the real streets of the Columbus Ohio ghetto and urban areas.
+From the city’s North Side, along Cleveland Ave, to the city’s South Side, along Livingston, to the several sections of the East Side and West Side, view the real streets within the Columbus Ohio ghetto and urban areas.

 Columbus Ohio gangs, mainly of Bloods and Crips, have been in the city for multiple generations.
 Like most cities, each era may differ from the other, but most of the Columbus Ohio hoods are still around with exception to gentrification slowly taken over certain inner city neighborhoods.
-Scroll through the map and view history and info about the hoods and urban areas of Columbus Ohio.
+Scroll through the map and view history and info about certain sections of the city of Columbus, Ohio.

 Columbus Ohio Gangs Map Key: Red = Bloods | Blue = Crips | Black = Unknown

-*Make Sure to Leave a Comment!
-Especially if something is missing or wrong.
+*Make sure to leave a comment if something is missing or wrong.*

-The streets of the Columbus Ohio ghetto on the East Side reside in three main areas.
+The streets within the Columbus Ohio ghetto on the East Side reside in three main areas.
 One being the once historic neighborhood of Bronzeville, home to housing projects like Poindexter and Mt Vernon Plaza, or streets like Mt.
 Vernon Ave. and Atcheson Street.
-This section was the most active, but gentrification has been slowly changing the neighborhood.
+This section was the most active, but gentrification has gradually changed the neighborhood.

-The other two sections are along Main Street, legendary hoods that have been around for generations like Oak & Wilson and Mound N Berk, and the far East Side, which is mostly Easthaven, James Road, and Elaine Road.
+The other two sections are along Main Street, one with legendary hoods that have been around for generations, like Oak & Wilson and Mound N Berk, and the other being the far East Side.
+That section mostly consists of Easthaven, neighborhoods off of James Road, and Elaine Road.
 As mentioned, gentrification is affecting many East Side neighborhoods, especially everything west of Nelson Road.

 The South Side would become one of the most reputable sections of Ohio.
-Home to one of the first Columbus Ohio gangs of the Bloods on 22nd Street, along with other well known hoods like Fairwood N Livingston, Lincoln Park, Southfield, and more.
-With the South Side being close to downtown and affluent areas like German Village, gentrification has moved into sections like Southern Orchards, while many housing complexes have been demolished or closed.
+Home to one of the first Columbus Ohio gangs, Bloods on 22nd Street, along with other well known hoods like Fairwood N Livingston, Lincoln Park, Southfield, and more.
+With the South Side being close to downtown and neighboring affluent areas like German Village, gentrification has moved into specific sections, like Southern Orchards, while many housing complexes have been demolished or closed down.

 The most diverse section of the city is the West Side, mixed with blacks, whites, Hispanics, and immigrants.
-Mostly a working class neighborhood, there are no real hoods of the West Side other than the apartment complexes of South Park and the blocks of the Hilltop.
+The West Side is mostly a working class neighborhood, there are no real hoods of the West Side other than the apartment complexes of South Park and the blocks of the Hilltop.

-The largest section of the city was to home one of largest Columbus Ohio gangs affiliations of Rollin’ 20 Crips, which originated from Long Beach.
-The North Side was also once home to areas like Windsor Terrace, or the Dub T, and Short North, two of the city’s most notorious neighborhoods, in which were both gentrified.
+The largest section of the city was to home one of largest Columbus Ohio gangs affiliations of Rollin’ 20 Crips, which originated from Long Beach before migrating to Ohio’s capital city.
+The North Side was also once home to areas like Windsor Terrace, or the Dub T, and the Short North, two of the city’s most notorious neighborhoods, in which both were gentrified.

-With the North Side consisting of sections like Milo Grogan, Brentnell, and Agler Road, but the largest is the Linden neighborhoods, from Cleveland Ave. to Hudson Street.
+While the North Side is home to a variety of sections like Milo Grogan, Brentnell, and Agler Road, the largest is the Linden neighborhoods, from Cleveland Ave. to Hudson Street.
 Like most sections, gentrification and other factors has led the North Side population to grow further north into areas from the apartments of areas like Tamarack to even further north.